AET-CS/aet-cs.github.io/white/CS12/calendar.md

 	- test case `(!D || !A) && (!B || C || !C)`
 - 9/12/24(Thursday) Benchmark practice AP test in class
 - 9/16/24(Monday) Array practice.
 Review classes.
 In class do CodingBat array level 2 problems.
 Class design for a dog, cat, animal set of classes.
 Turn in Truth Table or Credit Card today if finished. *Show me* truth table if you didn't already and it's done.
 Quiz Friday!!
+- 9/18/24 (Wednesday) No school!
+- 9/20/24 (Friday) No school!
+- 9/24/24 (Tuesday) School!
+But Dr. White is out today.
+There is a quiz review on AP Classroom.
+It's set up as a test, but it will not be graded as a test.
+It's just for review.
+Also the FRQ questions might not work (like on the benchmark) so please feel free to do those on paper or in another app.
+You do not need to turn in the FRQ.
+Please work through review today; feel free to collaborate.
+I'll push the quiz again to next Monday so we can have some face time Thursday before.
+We'll also start our next lab Thursday.
+    - Quiz topics: Booleans, conditionals, simplifying boolean expressions, basic arithmetic, order of precedence, doubles and ints, div and mod, tracing for loops, simple arrays, writing class definitions, constructors, getters and setters, class methods, toString methods.
+This should all be review from last year and related to our classwork.
+    - HW: Review for quiz